3 Measurements for Well-Fitting Glasses

 Jonathan Gula

 Glasses are like a good pair of jeans: They must fit well to look good.
-Frames that are too big or small will look off and may pinch your face or slip off your nose.
+Frames that are too wide or too loose will not fit properly, resulting in poor vision and discomfort.

-Here are the four key measurements to help you find a well-fitting pair of glasses.
+Here are the four key tips to help you find a well-fitting pair of glasses.

-The first measurement to consider is face width.
-Your face width is the distance (in millimeters) between your temples.
+The first measurement to consider is frame width.
+Just like purchasing a pair of jeans, we need to know what size to start with. .
+Your frame width is the distance (in millimeters) from one ear to another..
 This size is important for two reasons.

 1. It helps ensure that the frames will fit you comfortably.
-Picking frames that are too narrow for your face can pinch your temples and give you headaches.
-Frames that are too wide might slip off your face when you move.
+Frames that are too wide might slip off your face when you move; frames that are too tight may cause headaches.

 2. Frame width can also help ensure the glasses look good in proportion to your face shape and size.

-To find your face width, use our online face-scanning tool.
-Once we know your face width, we’ll show you personalized recommendations for frames that fit your face well.
+To find your frame width, use our online face-scanning tool.
+Once we know your frame width, we’ll show you personalized recommendations for frames that fit your face well.
 Plus, when you click on a particular set of frames in our online store, we’ll tell you whether these frames will fit your face width.
 Pretty cool, right?

 You can also search our online store by face width.
 To do so: